jarcode-foss/Consoles/COMPILING.md

 ### Prerequisites

 - You will need several server builds installed to your local repository.
 You can generate these by running `BuildTools.jar` with the `--rev` argument, followed by the server version.
+The versions required are:

 	- 1.8.3-R0.1-SNAPSHOT (v1_8_R2)